Review Your Search Results

 Filters and Aggregation Panel

-The Filters and Aggregation panel provides a comprehensive overview of your data by summarizing results across all annotation fields.
-Click on any field to see value distributions and apply filters.
+The Filters and Aggregation panel summarizes results across all annotation fields.
+Click any field to see value distributions and apply filters.

 Filters and Aggregation panel showing expandable field summaries